inside.ewu.edu

 Grade Requirements

-Courses used to fulfill the History Program requirements for the BA (55 and 70 credit options) and the History Minor (20 credits) require a minimum grade ≥C+ in each course and a minimum GPA 2.5 for all courses counted toward the major.
+Courses used to fulfill the History Program requirements for the BA and the History Minor (20 credits) require a minimum grade of C+ or better in each course and a minimum cumulative GPA of at least 2.5 for all courses counted toward the major.

 Graduate Program